In case you aren’t aware, there is The Dirty Dozen list.

-In the April issue of Health, it was noted (about Celery) that,
+In an issue of Health, it was noted (about Celery) that,

 When researchers at the EWG analyzed 89,000 produce-pesticide tests to determine the most contaminated fruits and vegetables, celery topped the chart.
 “In terms of the sheer number of chemicals, it was the worst.”
 Celery stalks are very porous, so they retain the pesticides they’re sprayed with – up to 13 of them, according to the EWG analysis.